ToxFox88/DAMASK/README.md

   1. Use Neper to create specific geometry and sort grains if needed.

-  2. Use Paraview to convert Binary .vtk to ASCII .vtk.

-  3. Convert .vtk to .vti with Geom.ipynb
+  2. Convert .vtk to .vti with Geom.ipynb
   ----------------

 2. Create load.yaml